treasure-data/td-ios-sdk/README.md

 }
 ```

-The sent events is going to be buffered for a few minutes before they get imported into TreasureData storage.
+The events are going to be buffered for a few minutes before they get sent and imported into TreasureData storage.

+## Additional Configuration

+### Endpoint

+The API endpoint (default: https://in.treasuredata.com/ios/v3) can be modified using the `setApiEndpoint` API after the client has been initialized using the `initializeWithApiKey` API.